soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 ## The Respond section

-The **Respond** section surfaces alerts that you'll want to review and potentially take action.
+The **Respond** section on the home page surfaces alerts that you'll want to review and potentially take action.

 ![Respond section in the Microsoft 365 compliance center](media/m365-compliance-center-respond.png)